 SEOs are lucky.
-They’re sitting on a gold mine of user intent information in the form of keyword data.
-Very few people outside of search marketing know about the untapped potential in the words and phrases that millions are typing into their search boxes every day.
+They are sitting on a goldmine of user information in the form of keyword data.
+Very few people outside search engine marketing are aware of the untapped potential in the words and phrases that millions of people type into their search boxes every day.

-The problem, then, isn’t a lack of data, but rather how to analyze and communicate it clearly and effectively.
-You might get excited by a spreadsheet filled with pivot tables and MSV data, but it will likely make your CMO’s eyes glaze over.
+So the problem is not a lack of data, but how to analyze and convey it clearly and effectively.
+You may be happy to have a spreadsheet filled with pivot tables and MSV data, but it will likely make your CMO’s eyes glaze over.
 And you need executive buy-in to get more resources and support for SEO as a marketing channel.

-So how can we take this data overload and use it to craft a concrete and compelling narrative?
-Read on for Conductor’s top tips for how to analyze search data to tell a great story.
+So how can we use this flood of data to create a strong and compelling narrative?
+Read on for Conductor’s top tips on how to analyze search data to tell a great story.

 Data Collection: Make sure you have a solid keyword set

-We all know that keyword research can be tedious and time-consuming.
-But I can’t stress enough the importance of having a bulletproof keyword set before jumping into analysis.
-Since this data forms the backbone of your story, it has to hold up under scrutiny.
+We all know that keyword research is tedious and time-consuming, but I can’t stress enough how important it is to have a bulletproof keyword before you start analyzing it.
+Because this data is the backbone of your story, it needs to be put to the test.

-Assess each and every keyword to ensure that it is relevant to the topic at hand.
-Remove branded searches, misspellings and navigational queries.
-Bucket your keywords into thematically relevant categories.
-The time you spend honing a keyword set upfront can save hours of frustrating post-hoc cleaning down the line.
-Software like Conductor Searchlight can help tremendously when it comes to doing quality keyword research.
+Check every single keyword to make sure it is applicable to the topic.
+Remove branded searches, spelling mistakes, and navigational queries.
+Arrange your keywords in thematically relevant categories.
+The time you spend honing a keyword set in advance can save you hours of frustrating post-hoc cleanup.
+Software like Conductor Searchlight can help enormously when it comes to high-quality keyword research.

-To help bring these ideas to life, I researched about 1,200 keywords relating to business and leisure travel and performed a sample analysis for each storyline below.
+To bring these ideas to life, I researched about 1,200 keywords relating to business and leisure travel and conducted a sampling analysis for each story below.